 A lively holiday destination on the island of Lefkada, Nidri sits just 17km away from the capital city of Lefkada Town.
 It’s popular with tourists for its charming harbour, lively nightlife and spectacular natural beauty.
 The town’s centre offers a wealth of bars, restaurants and accommodation options, most with sea views.
-With green mountains looming behind the village, this island destination is the perfect jumping-off point for adventurous 2017 holidays.
+With green mountains looming behind the village, this island destination is the perfect jumping-off point for an adventurous cheap holiday in 2018/19.

 Life in Nidri revolves in and around the water, and ferry services link the town with neighbouring islands Kefalonia and Meganisi.
 Venture out into the crystal blue waters to enjoy swimming, sailing and scuba diving in tranquil surroundings.
 There are a number of water sports facilities on Nidri’s bustling beach.
 You can also use Nidri holidays as a base for exploring Lefkada’s inland region with its wild olive groves, cypress trees and wandering goats.
 Wild and rugged, this landscape is perfect for romantic holidays or family vacations alike.